 - I do not like to stand up.
 Yes me neither!

-How to do a daily standup?
+How do you do a daily standup meeting?

 The most common setup is: